 Purchasing, preparing and using course materials

-The UME office asks each Course Director in the spring to submit a budget for course related expenses that are covered by the Dean.
+The UGME office asks each Course Director in the spring to submit a budget for course related expenses that are covered by the Dean.
 Allowable expenses include but are not limited to: distributing your syllabus on disk (it must also be on the web), purchasing software for your course, media services, laboratory supplies and other course related materials.
 Students, departments and the dean's office share a desire to shift costs to someone - anyone - else and, though there is no algorithm, there are some practices that control who pays for what.
 Supplies and equipment not primarily for course use are left to departments to buy.
 The costs of ordinary course materials (texts, etc.) fall on students.
-Annual, recurring course expenses are paid by the UME office.
+Annual, recurring course expenses are paid by the UGME office.
 Some special rules:

 - Computers, office furniture, or a photocopy machine are departmental expenses.